 I grew up fascinated by technology and was fortunate enough to learn the fundamentals of programming a long, long time ago, when the internet was new.
 Since then, I have spent most of my professional career in the service of software development teams.
 I have served in roles as a business analyst, project manager, quality tester, scrum master, and team coach.
 I've made a lot of mistakes along the way.

-From those mistakes, I write essays sharing hard lessons I've learned, so that I can improve how project managers, scrum masters, and team leads think about, interact with, and understand their development teams.
-My writing focuses on how to effectively lead and organize really smart humans.
+From those mistakes, I write essays sharing hard lessons I've learned, so that I can improve how team leaders think about, interact with, and understand their development teams.
+My essay writing focuses on how to effectively lead, serve, and organize really smart humans.

 Although I've supported dev teams for years, I keep itching to get back to the hands-on fun of coding.
 I love software, because I believe it's modern day magic.
 But I'm a sorcerer that hasn't cast a serious spell in years, and trying to dive back in, I've found that modern web development can feel like this: